User safety top priority for Tainui Reserve

 The council is working with the Mountain Bike Clubs to encourage them to discuss responsible park use and etiquette with younger mountain bike riders.

-In addition, some alterations have been made to slow mountain bike riders down as they approach the shared track.
+In addition, some alterations have been made to slow mountain bike riders down as they exit the mountain bike track and approach the shared track.

-This much-loved reserve was gifted to the people of the district to be enjoyed, with users respectful of each other to keep everyone safe.
+This much-loved reserve, like all our parks and reserves in the district, is available to the whole community to be enjoyed in a safe and respectful manner.